MrTyRedgate/https-github.com-MrTyRedgate-TDM_Classification-Masking_-JSON_-Editor/README.md

 **Beta Tool Notice**

-This is a free to use tool built by Solution Engineering to assist with understanding the JSON outputs from the CLI.
+This is a free to use tool to assist with understanding the JSON outputs from the CLI.
 This viewer is provided as a purely Beta tool for viewing and exploring TDM classification and masking JSON files.
 No support or warranty is provided for this tool.
 Use at your own risk.

 ## Features
 - View and filter classification and masking JSON files